stevene007/ccna-journey/README.md

 - Building website from scratch
 - Learning Git and web development alongside networking
 - Discovered freecodecamp.org to help me learn full-stack development

+## Week 1
+- Switched to Linux Mint
+- Set up GitHub to work on linux
+- Slowly swtiching over
+- Continuing to learn about HTML, CSS, and CCNA